EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 ### 9.1 ABI Action Declarations

-[eosio.cdt](https://developers.eos.io/manuals/eosio.cdt/latest) includes an ABI Generator, but for it to work will require some declarations.
+[eosio.cdt](https://developers.eos.io/manuals/eosio.cdt/latest) includes an ABI Generator, with requires some specific declarations related to EOSIO smart contracts and actions definitions.

-Above both the `upsert` and `erase` functions add the following C++11 declaration:
+Above both the `upsert` and `del` functions add the following C++11 declaration:

 ```cpp
 [[eosio::action]]
 ```

-The above declaration will extract the arguments of the action and create necessary ABI *struct* descriptions in the generated ABI file.
+The above declaration extracts the arguments of the action and creates necessary ABI *struct* descriptions in the generated ABI file.

 ### 9.2 ABI Table Declarations